 What are biosolutions?

-Biological industrial solutions - or in short, biosolutions - offer a powerful pathway to accelerate the transition towards a sustainable, resilient and competitive future.
+Biological industrial green solutions - or in short, biosolutions - offer a powerful pathway to accelerate the transition towards a sustainable, resilient and competitive future.
 ‘Inspired by nature’ is the principal concept of biosolutions.
 Evolution has given nature a head start of millions of years to find solutions to the problems that we face.
 They now hold the promise of solving major problems.

 Biosolutions are nature's own tools